lue-bird/elm-no-record-type-alias-constructor-function/syntax.md

         ```
       - a unique leading symbol makes it easy to differentiate record, choice, function
           - even without, it's probably obvious enough (see function types currently)
+      - `open symbol ... symbol closed` is already used for arrays
   - same vs different brackets for record and choice
       - we don't have separate bracket symbols for functions as well
       - different brackets makes it easy to differentiate record from choice